jameshart197/CI_PP1_ZOLA/README.md

 The website is divided into four pages and an error 404 page, each of which contains a header and footer with a navigation bar, telephone number and social media links;

-1. A home/index page that contains;
+1. A Home/Index page that contains;
   - A captivating hero image
-  - clearly marked sections providing the most important information that the site owner would wish the user to find including;
+  - Clearly marked sections providing the most important information that the site owner would wish the user to find including;
     - The ethos of Zola
     - How to book a table
   - The key selling points of the bar to encourage custom
-2. A menu page that contains;
+2. A Menu page that contains;
   - Current drink names
   - Current drink prices
   - Current drink recipes
   - Images of current drinks
-3. A what's on page providing;
+3. A What's On? page providing;
   - Details of current events
   - Details of current ongoing offers
   - A subscription form for a newsletter to find out about future events
-4. A contact us page providing;
+4. A Contact Us page providing;
   - All contact details of the bar including;
     - Telephone Number
     - Email Address